Gelfand--Tsetlin degenerations of representations and flag varieties: Introduction

+The second alternative answer to our motivating question is a later result that is presented as an addendum.
+The approach here has similarities to~\cite{favourable}.
+In the latter paper a PBW basis in $\mU(\fn_-)$ is fixed, such a basis is in natural bijection with the abelian monoid $\bZ_{\ge0}^{\{1\le i<j\le n\}}$.
+An additive total order on this monoid is then chosen, this provides a $\bZ_{\ge0}^{\{1\le i<j\le n\}}$-filtration on $\mU(\fn_-)$.
+Under certain restrictions on the total order this filtration is multiplicative and the associated graded algebra is a universal enveloping algebra.
+The authors obtain a degenerate representation theory of the kind described above where all $L_\la^{\gr}$ are $\bZ_{\ge0}^{\{1\le i<j\le n\}}$-graded.
+The orbit closure is then seen to be a toric variety.
+A specific choice of the PBW basis and total order is shown to provide the FFLV toric degeneration.

+The idea here is to proceed similarly to~\cite{favourable} without, however, having to fix a PBW basis.
+Note that the set of \emph{all} PBW monomials in $\mU(\fn_-)$ is in bijection with a \emph{non-abelian} free monoid $\mathcal F$ with $n\choose 2$ generators.
+Any multiplicative total order on $\mathcal F$ provides a multiplicative $\mathcal F$-filtration on $\mU(\fn_-)$.
+We then may consider the corresponding associated $\mathcal F$-graded algebra and associated $\mathcal F$-graded representations.
+The key difference from degenerate representation theories that were considered previously is that these objects are graded by a non-abelian semigroup while in previous constructions the grading was always by $\bZ$ or $\bZ^k$.

+We then show how the Gelfand--Tsetlin toric degeneration can be obtained within this general framework.
+We define a specific total order on $\mathcal F$ and describe the resulting degenerate representation theory.
+Next we prove an analog of Theorem~\ref{thma} where the $\varphi_{i,j}$ are replaced by the generators of $\gr\mU(\fn_-)$ and $F^S$ is specifically the toric degeneration.
+We also define a tensor product on the degenerate representations and prove an analog of Theorem~\ref{thmb}.

-Our idea is, in a sense, to do this without fixing a PBW basis, i.e. to choose a total order on the non-abelian free monoid with $n\choose 2$ generators which is in natural bijection with the set of all PBW monomials in $\mU(\fn_-)$.
-We obtain a degenerate representation theory with the associated graded algebra and the degenerate representations graded by the free monoid.
-We then define a specific total order which produces the Gelfand--Tsetlin toric variety via analogs of Theorems~\ref{thma} and~\ref{thmb}.
-The main advantage of this approach is that the degenerate algebra action appears directly as a degeneration of the $\mU(\fn_-)$-action without a need to first define an action ad hoc (as was the case with $\Phi_n$).
-A disadvantage, however, is that the intermediate Gr\"obner degenerations are not recovered, nor is the connection with tropical geometry.
+The main advantage of this second answer to our question is that the degenerate algebra action appears naturally as a degeneration of the $\mU(\fn_-)$-action rather than by degenerating a different action defined ad hoc, as was the case with $\Phi_n$.
+A disadvantage, however, is that the other (non-toric) Gr\"obner degenerations appearing in the first answer are not recovered, nor is the connection with tropical geometry.